fchamroukhi/MEteorits/README.md

 Installation
 ------------

-You can install the development version of STMoE from [GitHub](https://github.com/) with:
+You can install the development version of MEteorits from [GitHub](https://github.com/fchamroukhi/MEteorits) with:

 ``` r
 # install.packages("devtools")